Private Site

 # User Management

-In a private site, user management is essential and is the main difference compared to a private site.
-To manage users, Modyo has a feature called user realms.
-User realms are completely independent of each other and can have their own settings, such as the method of authenticating users in each one.
+In a private site, user management is essential and is the main difference compared to a public site.
+To manage users, Modyo offers a functionality called user realms.
+User realms are completely independent of each other and can have their own configurations, such as the user authentication method for each realm.

 # User events